Toño Bicicleta: Criminal history

 According to the police investigation, in 1968 Antonio García murdered his then wife, Gloria Soto, with a machete.
 For this crime, García was sentenced to 185 years in prison.
 However, he managed to escape two years later.

-In 1974, García was again captured by a civilian in a farm in the Guaraguao barrio of Bayamón.
+In 1974, García was again captured by a civilian in a farm in the Guaraguao barrio of Ponce.
 He was incarcerated in the prison of Sabana Hoyos in Arecibo, until 1981 when he escaped again.
 In 1984, he broke in the house of Gilberto Pérez Valentín, mayor of the town of Maricao.
 According to Pérez, García stole some silver coins, food, a machete, a flashlight, and a Smith & Wesson .45 caliber gun.

 García's numerous escapes helped him become part of the local lore.
 Allegedly, during his escapes he would continue committing rapes and kidnappings.
 Some of the women that were allegedly kidnapped by García during the 1970s were Luz Celenia Caraballo and Aurea Esther Camacho.
 In 1981, García kidnapped Olga Iris Despiau Cabán from her home in Arecibo.
 According to Despiau, García threatened to kill her father with a knife if she didn't comply.
 She remained with the fugitive until 1984, when he abandoned her during a raid.
 Some time later, García kidnapped her a second time until her family managed to rescue her.
 He also tried to kidnap Luz Delia Soler during the late 1980s.
 Some people claim that due to his notoriety he was used as some sort of scapegoat both by authorities and civilians to several crimes on the island.

 In 1987, García killed his stepfather, Antonio Caraballo Gonzales, and then tried to burn the body.
 After that, his mother Antonia Garcia was able to flee from the crime scene.
 Then he killed his uncle, Pablo López Vargas, in Maricao.
 On January 31, 1988, García killed Luis Rodríguez and kidnapped his 14-year-old girlfriend, Dahiana Pérez Lebrón.
 The girl stayed with the criminal for eight years during which he raped her and forced her to sleep with her feet chained.
 Dahiana was with him at the moment of his last showdown with authorities in 1995.